xuc1998/PATPEM-SMC-Algorithm/README.md

-# PEM-SMC-AFP Algorithm – MATLAB Code
+# PATPEM-SMC Algorithm – MATLAB Code

 This repository bundles the MATLAB code used in the PEM-SMC-AFP study:

-- **PEM-SMC-AFP/** – tempered Sequential Monte Carlo algorithm with adaptive tempering, flexible move scheduling, and parallelism.
+- **PATPEM-SMC/** – tempered Sequential Monte Carlo algorithm with adaptive tempering, flexible move scheduling, and parallelism.
-  Detailed installation and usage instructions are given in `PEM-SMC-AFP/README.md`.
+  Detailed installation and usage instructions are given in `PATPEM-SMC/README.md`.

 - **MT_DREAM(ZS)/** – MT-DREAM(ZS) sampler used as a baseline in the CoLM case studies.
   See `MT_DREAM(ZS)/README.md` for details.